horoeka-2021/course-guide/README.md

 ## Week 2

+Servers with Express<br>
-Express servers, plus templates and server-side rendering
+Templates and server-side rendering with Handlebars

 | Day       | Time              | Topics                                                                  | Challenges                                                                                              | Code from Class                                                                                           | Video Lectures                                                                                                                                                                                                                                                                                                                                                                                    |
 | --------- | ----------------- | ----------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------- |---------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |